How to Manage Remote Work-Life Balance Effectively

 It’s about having the ability to effectively manage and allocate time and energy to both work-related and non-work-related activities.

-But I’m here to bring us all back down to earth because finding and maintaining a 50/50 balance isn’t always going to be realistic.
+In theory, work and life should be at a 50/50 equal balance.
+But I’m here to bring us all back down to earth because finding and maintaining a 50/50 balance isn’t always going to be realistic when you work remotely.
 Some days will demand more from you work-wise and others will demand more from you life-wise.
-Not to mention travel-wise.
+Not to mention if you a digital nomad and you work remotely while also traveling.

-Define what work-life balance means to you.
+1. Define what work-life balance means to you

 It doesn’t have to be what everyone else says it is—a.k.a. waking up at 5 am to go on a 2-hour commute and not taking a proper lunch break.

 So, make it unique to you.
+How?
+Here's how you can figure out your definition of work-life balance.

-1. Write “work-life balance” at the center on a piece of paper
+• Write “work-life balance” at the center on a piece of paper

-2. Draw a circle around it
+• Draw a circle around it

-3. Create a mind map by breaking down “work-life balance” into 5-8 smaller areas.
+• Create a mind map by breaking down “work-life balance” into 5-8 smaller areas.

 Once you’ve defined work-life balance, you can start focusing your time, energy, and focus in the right places.

-1. Start the day with self-care
+2. Start the day with self-care

 I believe productivity is intrinsically linked to health and wellness.
 Meaning you can’t have one without the other.
 If your well-being isn’t being taken care of then you can’t show up as your “best” self and perform as well as you want to.

 This looks like waking up naturally (without an alarm clock) and reading for half an hour before doing a 90-minute yoga session.
 I then take my time to shower, dress and have a healthy breakfast before walking over to my co-work space.
 (Usually along the beach depending on where I am).
+For me, being a remote worker is all about slow living and this is reflected in the morning ritual I’ve built for myself.

 So start your day with self-care and establish work-life boundaries right from the get-go.
 Spend your morning doing what you want to be doing before getting started on your to-do list.
 This might look like going on a walk in nature, swimming or fitting in an early morning surf lesson.
 It might also look like visiting a museum or other must-see tourist hotspot.